rust-lang/book/second-edition/src/ch17-02-trait-objects.md

 <span class="caption">Listing 17-3: Definition of the `Draw` trait</span>

 This should look familiar from our discussions on how to define traits in Chapter 10.
-Next comes something new: Listing 17-4 defines a struct named `Screen` that holds a vector named `components`.
+Next comes something new: [Listing 17-4][Listing-17-4] defines a struct named `Screen` that holds a vector named `components`.
 This vector is of type `Box<Draw>`, which is a trait object: it’s a stand-in for any type inside a `Box` that implements the `Draw` trait.